Uplogix/docs/control-center-user-guide/managing-local-managers/rules-and-monitors.md

 Rules can be grouped together into rule sets.
 This simplifies the process of creating monitors.

-For a detailed discussion of rules and monitors, refer to the Guide to Rules and Monitors.

 # Working with rules

 <div class='ucc' />Inventory > Automation > Rules</div>